Afghanistan operators rolling out 3G networks potentially delivering big boost for internet access

-By 2012 internet penetration remained generally low throughout Afghanistan.
-With internet access relying heavily on dial-up services and only around 3,000 broadband subscribers in place, the online segment of the market was looking for a boost.
-With the country’s 20 million mobile subscribers, newly issued 3G licences offered a special opportunity for delivering mobile broadband to Afghanistan’s population.
+In the meantime, internet penetration remained generally low throughout Afghanistan.
+With internet access relying heavily on dial-up services and only around 3,500 broadband subscribers in place, the online segment of the market was looking for a boost.
+The boost had come in the form of 3G mobile licences.
+The newly launched 3G services being offered by the various operators provided a special opportunity for delivering mobile broadband to Afghanistan’s population.

 The political and civil stability of the country remains a big question; it is of course a constant threat to effectiveness of the telecommunications network and the viability of the telecommunications sector.
 The certainly does appear to be a will to secure the future of telecommunications in Afghanistan.

-- Afghanistan’s mobile market continued on its positive expansion path in 2012, with an annual growth rate of 16% coming into 2013;
+- Afghanistan’s mobile market continued on its positive expansion path in 2013, although at a somewhat slower rate;

-- With mobile market continues to demonstrate considerable resilience, reaching 67% penetration in what has been a most difficult environment;
+- The mobile market continues to be resilient, approaching 70% penetration in what has been a most difficult environment;

-- The country’s internet market is growing steadily (although available statistics to support this pattern are limited); with a major surge in internet users reported by the International Telecommunication Union (ITU) in 2009, there was finally a positive mood surrounding longer term internet growth;
+- a major surge in internet users reported by the International Telecommunication Union (ITU) in 2009, there was finally a positive mood surrounding longer term internet growth;

-- The advent of 3G mobile services in 2012 was expected to be a boost to internet access with the substantial offering of mobile broadband services;
+- the arrival of 3G mobile services was expected to be a major boost to internet access with the offering of mobile broadband services;

-- On a broader front, however, the ongoing political and civil unrest continues to be of concern to the country and its people, with any deterioration in the situation certainly having an impact on the telecom sector;
+- On a broader front, the ongoing political and civil unrest continued to be of concern to the country and its people, with any deterioration in the situation certainly having an impact on the telecom sector.

 This report provides an overview of the trends and developments in the telecommunications markets in Afghanistan.
 Subjects covered include: